AbhishekRS4/Handwriting_Recognition/README.md

 * Manuel
 * Abhishek

+***

 ## Dead Sea Scrolls
+**_NOTE:_** Unfortunately, the line segmentation method used in this pipeline was only able to be implemented in Windows.
+Documentation on the method was not sufficient to find an appropriate adaptation to Linux and Mac.
+Our apologies for this inconvenience.

 ### Matlab engine Setup
-* For the line segmentation, two approaches are used: a histogram method and a blob-line method.
+For the line segmentation, two approaches are used: a histogram method and a blob-line method.
 The latter uses the implementation by Kurar Barakat et al.[[1]](#1) in Matlab.
 For this to function correctly, the user must have the MATLAB Engine installed.
 This enables MATLAB code to be run directly from a Python script.
 The MATLAB engine can be installed as follows: